bokand/page-collection/README.md

 aware that links they share using these services would be visible to the operator of the service.

 Example: A user downloads an extension “Foobar” to generate multilinks.
 The user selects multiple tabs and asks Foobar for a multilink to the selected tabs.
-Foobar uploads the URIs of the selected tabs to `https://foobar.com/upload` and returns a short URL to the user to access it:
+Foobar uploads the URLs of the selected tabs to `https://foobar.com/upload` and returns a short URL to the user to access it:
 `https://foobar.com/abcdefg`.
 The user shares this link with a friend.
 When loaded, the link opens all the same tabs in the friend’s browser.
 The constituent URLs of the multilink are visible not only to the user and their friend but also to the operator of `foobar.com`.